-The Criminal Justice Services Board, based on recommendations of the ACJJ, awarded over \$3.23 million in federal funds6 during FY2009 to state and local entities for juvenile prevention, intervention, and systems improvement projects.
+The Criminal Justice Services Board, based on recommendations of the ACJJ, awarded over two million dollars in federal funds4 during FY2010 to state and local entities for juvenile prevention, intervention, and systems improvement projects.
 Prevention projects may be funded for up to 3 years and intervention projects may be funded for up to 5 years.
-Most systems improvement projects are one-time grants.
-A list of specific grant awards made during FY2009 is included as an Appendix.7
+A list of specific grant awards made during FY2010 is included as an Appendix.5

-6 Total represents all grant awards recommended by the ACJJ in FY2009, including Edward Byrne Memorial Justice Assistance Grant funding and Juvenile Accountability Block Grant formula distributions, and may include reverted funds.
-Grant periods may vary and may be for a calendar year, a federal fiscal year (October 1-September 30), or a state fiscal year, including for the year starting July 1, 2009 (July 1-June 30).
+4 Total represents all grant awards recommended by the ACJJ in FY2010, including Edward Byrne Memorial Justice Assistance Grant funding and Juvenile Accountability Block Grant formula distributions, and may include reverted funds.
+Grant periods may vary and may be for a calendar year, a federal fiscal year (October 1-September 30), or a state fiscal year (July 1-June 30).

-7 JABG formula grants and grants funded by funding streams other than the JJDP Act or JABG are not included in the listing.
+5 JABG formula grants and grants funded by funding streams other than the JJDP Act or JABG are not included in the listing.